senseexcel/senseexcel-reporting/install.md

 ![Install Connector](https://github.com/senseexcel/senseexcel-reporting/blob/master/docs/Connector-Console.PNG)

-4. Go to services.msc and restart the Qlik Repository Database Service.
-This will prompt for a restart of every Qlik service.
+3. Once you have confirmed that the Connector is running successfully follow section 11 below to set the connector to run as a service.

 ## 11. SET THE SER CONNECTOR TO RUN AS A SERVICE